NlightNFotis/nlightnfotis.github.io/_posts/2023-12-16-how-to-use-option-result.md

 dual in Haskell, `Either`).

-All of them are what's known in Programming Language Theory as *Sum Types* (sometimes called *Discriminated Unions*), due to the fact that the value set of the Compound type is the *sum* of the *cardinality* of the *sets* of the *atomic types* (called constructors) that comprise them.
+All of them are what's known in Programming Language Theory as *Sum Types* (sometimes called *Discriminated Unions*), due to the fact that the value set of the compound type is the *sum* of the *cardinality* of the *sets* of the *atomic types* (called constructors) that comprise them.

-The type definitions look like these (in an ML-inspired pseudosyntax):
+The type definitions look like these (in an ML-like pseudocode):

 ```fsharp
 type Option<T> =